Documentation and Artefacts

 The collection also contains artefacts, such as film and television props, costumes, television sets, cameras, microphones, radios, and projection technologies from across the ages.

 As well as the film and television material, the archive also holds a set of photographs, memorabilia and documents relating to the history of radio in New Zealand.
-These items are housed with the Radio Collection in Christchurch.
 For information on radio documentation materials please contact us.

 Accessing the Documentation Collection